 The Campus Assessment, Response & Evaluation (CARE) Team and the Faculty and Staff Threat Assessment and Response Team (FaST) address the health and safety needs of students, faculty and/or staff.
 Disruptive or concerning behaviors should be reported immediately.
 CARE and FaST intervene, when necessary, and more generally, to identify and provide assistance to those in need.
-The teams take a preventative approach to risk assessment by offering resources, referrals and support to both the concerning individual and those impacted by their behavior.
+The teams take a preventative approach to risk assessment by offering resources, referrals, and support to both the concerned individual and those impacted by their behavior.

-If you encounter a student who appear to be exhibiting concerning behavior, contact CARE Team: shareaconcern@ucdenver.edu or call
+If you encounter a student who appears to be exhibiting concerning behavior, contact the CARE Team: shareaconcern@ucdenver.edu, or call 303-315-7306.

-To report a concern regarding faculty or staff, contact FaST: at 303-315-0182 or
+To report a concern regarding faculty or staff, contact FaST: at 303-315-3278 (303-315-FAST) or

-FacultyStaff.Assessment@ucdenver.edu
+Email FASTDenver@ucdenver.edu.